cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 case of a link, that collects multiple relations (see Modell pattern "E" above), a declaration of the relation is needed and allowed at the satellite.

-- the relations, the satellites contributes must be covered by the parent link
+- the relations, the satellites contributes must be known by the parent link

 The simple common model use case is covered by participating in the relation of the link.